vshantam/House-Prices-Advanced-Regression-Techniques/README.md

 run the following command

+got to the project directory

+		cd House-Prices-Advanced-Regression-Techniques/

+run main.py using below commands

 		ipython3 main.py # if you are using ipython3
 		python3 main.py # if you are using python 3 interface